-The History and Purpose of Stolpersteine or Tripping Stones
+The Importance of Remembering: The Purpose of Stolpersteine or Tripping Stones

 The Finished Stolperstein